ioos/bio_mobilization_workshop/index.md

 ## General Information

-This workshop is intended to be a small hands-on, interactive virtual workshop focused on mobilizing marine biological observation datasets to the [Ocean Biodiversity Information System (OBIS)](https://obis.org) by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, net tows, microscopy, fish trawls, imaging, 'omics, acoustics, telemetry).
+This workshop is intended to be a small hands-on, interactive virtual workshop focused on mobilizing marine biodiversity observation datasets to the [Ocean Biodiversity Information System (OBIS)](https://obis.org) by helping data providers standardize their data using Darwin Core including species observations from a range of sampling methodologies (e.g. visual surveys, net tows, microscopy, fish trawls, imaging, 'omics, acoustics, telemetry).

 What this workshop will cover: